johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/_index.md

     collected and displayed via the Health app on the Apple iPhone.
-The Health Export of the data from my iPhone and Apple Watch includes more than three million rows and is larger than an other data set I have worked with.
+The Health Export of the data from my iPhone and Apple Watch includes more than three million rows and is larger than any other dataset I have worked with.
 What is all that data?
   show_sidebar_adunit: false
   text_link_label: ""
   text_link_url: ""